Frequently Asked Questions

 A.5

-The outsourced service provider should as far as possible request their relevant staff to conduct the check before they are deployed to provide services to the organisation or enterprise.
-We consider that the arrangement of the outsourced service provider to request their staff to conduct checking as early as at the tendering stage will serve little purpose.
-The reason is that there may be staff change within the outsourced service provider, and the check result of the staff may change before service provision.
+Generally speaking, we encourage the outsourced service provider should as far as possible request their relevant staff to conduct the check before they are deployed to provide services to the organisation or enterprise.
+The outsourced service provider should, in the light of the actual situation, exercises their professional judgment to make the most appropriate arrangement since there may be staff change within the outsourced service provider.

-Q.6 Can an organisation or enterprise request self-employed persons (such as, drivers of nanny vans, sports coaches, etc.) to undergo SCRC?
+Q.6 Can an individual employer, an organisation or enterprise request self-employed persons (such as, private tutor, drivers of nanny vans, sports coaches, etc.) to undergo SCRC?

 A.6